Visit the Town of 1770 & Agnes Water on the Central Queensland Coast for the ideal getaway and join us on the pink amphibious LARC'S!

 As you arrive in the Town of 1770 look to your left and you will see two big pink boats with wheels, behold the LARC's!

-We invite you to join our friendly tour guides aboard the pink amphibious LARC's for an amazing adventure.
+We invite you to join us aboard the pink amphibious LARC's for an amazing adventure.

 Keep your finger on the LARC! pulse, go check out our Facebook page and have a LARC! with us daily!

 You can leave a review by clicking on the True Local Logo or the Trip Advisor Logo!

 "We always appreciate the feedback and we value your opinion"